FAQs

 What is climate alignment?

-“Alignment” means that the hull and machinery portfolio of the signatory is in line with the decarbonisation trajectories.
+An ‘aligned’ climate alignment score means that the hull & machinery portfolio of the signatory is in line or below with the decarbonisation trajectories over time.
 Year to year, as well as vessel to vessel or product to product, this may not happen.
-For entire portfolios, the same idea applies: one misaligned year or two does not mean that it is impossible for the portfolio to align.
+For entire portfolios, the same idea applies: one or two misaligned years does not mean that it is impossible for the portfolio to align.
 It may take time to establish a downward trend in line with the trajectory over time.
+This is especially relevant given the recent increase in ambition reflected in the updated decarbonisation trajectory post IMO MEPC 80 in 2023.

-What is carbon intensity and how is it measured?
+What is greenhouse gas (GHG) intensity?
+How is it measured?

 What are decarbonisation trajectories?

-Decarbonisation trajectories are specified by ship type and size because carbon intensities vary as a function of ship type and size, as well as a ship’s technical and operational specification.
-The trajectory is used to help measure the alignment of vessels, products, and the portfolio of Signatories.
-The trajectories will be reviewed and improved over time to maintain the robust nature of the initiative and remain in step with up to date climate science and goals.
+The overall decarbonisation trajectory is applied to each vessel category’s baseline value at 2012 providing specific values for each ship type and size because carbon intensities vary as a function of ship type and size, as well as a ship’s technical and operational specification.
+The trajectory is used to help measure the alignment of vessels, products, and the portfolio of signatories.

 Who produces the decarbonisation trajectories?

-The Secretariat and official advisors of the Poseidon Principles for Marine Insurance produce and provide standard decarbonisation trajectories for each ship type-class and size for signatories, based on agreed and clearly stated assumptions.
-The trajectories are based on the most up to date data source of the IMO-recognized information and will be updated once new information becomes available.
+The Secretariat and official Advisory of the Poseidon Principles for Marine Insurance Association will produce and provide standard decarbonisation trajectory for each ship type-class and size for signatories, based on agreed and clearly stated assumptions.
+The trajectory is based on the most up to date data source of the IMO recognised information and will be updated once new information becomes available.

-They are produced in a format that allows for simple weighting aggregation.
-This is to ensure that once the carbon intensity of vessels is understood, it is simple and practical to understand climate alignment.
+It is produced in a format that allows for simple weighting aggregation.
+This is to ensure that once the emissions intensity of vessels is understood, it is simple and practical to understand climate alignment.
 This also ensures that numbers are comparable between signatories.

-How do the decarbonisation trajectories align with the Paris Agreement?
+Does the decarbonisation trajectory align with the Paris Agreement?

 What would a theoretical portfolio aligned with the trajectory look like as of today?